 Reason 7: In Case You Need Them

-Dogs are very careful about their owners’ behavior.
+Dogs are cautious about their owners’ behavior.
 They understand when you’re sad, happy, excited, or scared.

-When they can sense that you’re not in your normal mood, they want to help.
+When they can sense that you’re not in your everyday mood, they want to help.
 They stay close to you to make you feel better.
-They think that you’ll feel better by their affection.
+They think that you’ll feel better about their affection.

 As a part of it, sometimes they sleep at your feet.

-These are the 7 reasons why your dog sleeps at your feet.
+These are the seven reasons why your dog sleeps at your feet.
 We hope now you get it all.

 How to Stop Your Dog From Sleeping at Your Feet?

-You might not always like your dog sleeping at your feet.
-Especially if they bark while sleeping.
-That’s why we have some tips for you to stop your dog from doing that.
+You might not always like your dog sleeping at your feet, especially if they bark while sleeping.
+That’s why we have some tips to stop your dog from doing that.
 The tips are listed below:

 - Train your dog to understand who is close to you.
-Thus it won’t feel left out and ignored when others are around you.
+Thus you won’t feel left out and ignored when others are around you.
 And it won’t sleep at your feet often.

-By following these steps, you can hinder your dog from sleeping at your feet.
+Following these steps can hinder your dog from sleeping at your feet.

-Answer: Generally, it’s not good to share your bed with your dog.
-Because there’s a high chance that it will transmit illness and various diseases.
+Generally, sharing your bed with your dog is not good because there’s a high chance that it will transmit illness and various diseases.

-Answer: There are various reasons for this.
-Dogs feel warm sitting in that place, they feel dominant.
+There are various reasons for this.
+Dogs feel warm sitting in that place; they feel dominant.
 Also, they do it to save that spot for you when you return.

 Is it normal if my dog doesn’t sit at my feet?